johncarl81/transfuse/documentation.md

 <hr/>
 #### @Fragment

 Annotating a class with the Fragment annotation tells Transfuse to use the class as an Android Fragment.
 Fragments are unique out of the Transfuse components because they almost always need to be referenced by class.
 To use the generated Fragment one needs to know the class name of the generated Fragment.
-If a name is not specified in the Fragment annotaton, then Transfuse will default the generated class name to the name of th annotated class concatentaed with "Fragment."
-Otherwise, the class may be named anything that does not colide with any existing class name.
+If a name is not specified in the Fragment annotation, then Transfuse will default the generated class name to the name of the annotated class concatenated with "Fragment."
+Otherwise, the class may be named anything that does not collide with any existing class name.

 Fragments map lifecycle events associated with the following annotations: